tom-doerr/llm_agent_evolution_2/universal_optimize_README.md

 # Universal Optimizer

-A flexible, script-based optimization framework for evolving text outputs against any measurable goal.
+A flexible, command-based optimization framework for evolving text outputs against any measurable goal.

 ## Overview

 The Universal Optimizer allows you to optimize any text-based output using evolutionary algorithms.
 It works by:

 1. Generating a population of text outputs
-2. Evaluating each output using your custom script
+2. Evaluating each output using your custom command or script
 3. Evolving the population through selection, mating, and mutation
 4. Repeating until optimal solutions are found

-The key innovation is the script-based evaluation interface, which allows you to define any optimization goal by writing a simple script that returns a numerical reward.
+The key innovation is the command-based evaluation interface, which allows you to define any optimization goal by providing a command that returns a numerical reward.

 ## Installation